webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-one.md

 ## Welcome to the Team!

 **Today's Goal**: Get your development environment up and running by initializing our backend project.
 We'll be focusing on creating a solid foundation using a modular, NestJS-inspired architecture.
-By the end of the day, you'll have a running server, a configured project, and a foundational "health" module.
+By the end of the day, you'll have a running server, and a fully configured project.

 Let's get started!